HMO LANDLORD GUIDE

 Mandatory HMO Licensing — Key Electrical Conditions

 Mandatory HMO licensing applies to properties with five or more occupants forming two or more households.
-The licence is issued by the local housing authority and sets out specific conditions the landlord must satisfy throughout the licence period, typically five years.
+The licence is issued by the local housing authority and sets out conditions the landlord must satisfy throughout the licence period, typically five years.

-• Copy to council on demand — the licence holder must produce the EICR to the local authority within seven days of a written request.
+The licence holder must produce the EICR to the local authority within seven days of a written request.
 Failure to produce a valid report is a breach of licence conditions and can trigger a licence review.

 EICR Frequency and Scope for HMOs

-Fire Detection in HMOs — BS 5839-6:2019
+Fire Detection in HMOs — BS 5839-6

-Grade & CategoryEquipmentCoverageTypical HMO
+Grade & categoryEquipmentCoverageTypical HMO

 Grade D1, LD1Mains detectors, interlinked, with sealed back-up batteryAll rooms including every bedroomHigher-risk or larger HMOs